 Payroll gains this year through November have averaged about 151,000 a month compared with 147,000 in the same period of 2011.
 The U.S. had recovered 4.6 million of the 8.8 million jobs lost as a result of the 18-month recession that ended in June 2009.

 The goal of faster progress in the labor market is one reason Federal Reserve policy makers decided on Dec.
 12 to expand stimulus to spur the more than three-year-old recovery.
 The central bank, which has kept its benchmark interest rate close to zero since 2008, said it would hold borrowing costs low “at least as long” as the unemployment rate remains above 6.5 percent and inflation projections are for no more than 2.5 percent.

 Competition for available positions remains high.
-Delta Air Lines Inc. (DAL), the world’s second-largest carrier, received 22,000 applications for about 300 flight attendant jobs in the first week after posting the positions outside the company.
+Delta Air Lines Inc. (DAL:US), the world’s second-largest carrier, received 22,000 applications for about 300 flight attendant jobs in the first week after posting the positions outside the company.
 The applications arrived at a rate of two per minute, Chief Executive Officer Richard Anderson told workers in a weekly recorded message.
 Interviews are slated for January, and those hired will begin flying in June, for the peak travel season.

-Businesses that had said they’d step up holiday hiring compared to last year’s season included Macy’s Inc. (M), the second- biggest U.S. department-store chain, and Toys ‘R’ Us Inc., the world’s largest toy retailer.
+Businesses that had said they’d step up holiday hiring compared to last year’s season included Macy’s Inc. (M:US), the second- biggest U.S. department-store chain, and Toys ‘R’ Us Inc., the world’s largest toy retailer.